 Wyatt Reed, backhoe operator for West Virginia Department of Highways.

 Another unexpected benefit of PowerTilt was the ability to use it to break up old asphalt for road prep work and repaving projects.
 PowerTilt allowed them to remove the asphalt without bringing in a dedicated machine or breaking the asphalt with jackhammers or other intensive manual labor methods.
 The Department of Highways in West Virginia used the PowerTilt to angle the bucket and then used a tooth to score, or gouge, the asphalt.
 This process weakens the asphalt allowing the PowerTilt to then break the asphalt and pick it up.
 The West Virginia Department of Highways reduced labor time by 30 percent by utilizing one machine instead of many for the removal of old asphalt.

-With PowerTilt, West Virginia Department of Highways was able to easily dig the V shaped ditches by utilizing the 130 degrees of side-to-side swing rotation offered by PowerTilt.
+With PowerTilt, the West Virginia Department of Highways was able to easily dig the V-shaped ditches by utilizing the 130 degrees of side-to-side swing rotation offered by PowerTilt.
 Without the PowerTilt, ditches ended up with a ‘'U" profile.
 PowerTilt also allows the ditching work to be accomplished from the road, diminishing the impact on roadside vegetation.
-The Department of Highways in West Virginia found the smooth rotation of the PowerTilt to be really helpful for small angle adjustments, which comes in handy when carving a gentle slope from the roadside to the ditch for optimum runoff and erosion control.
+The Department of Highways in West Virginia found the smooth rotation of the PowerTilt to be really helpful for small-angle adjustments, which comes in handy when carving a gentle slope from the roadside to the ditch for optimum runoff and erosion control.
 As a result, PowerTilt increased the West Virginia Department of Highway's ditching productivity by 50 percent.